SebastianBathrick/DPorch/README.md

 dporch run pipeline_b.json
 ```

 You should see Pipeline A sending numbers and Pipeline B receiving them.
-Press `Ctrl+C` to stop either pipeline.
+Press `CTRL+C` to stop either pipeline.

 For more complex pipeline topologies and advanced features, continue reading the sections below.